 At the peak of his success, Edgar Wallace was perhaps the most popular writer Britain has ever known; at the turn of the 1930s, it is said, he was the author of one in every four books read in this country.
 Books read, you will notice, not books sold, for Wallace did better business in the circulating libraries than the shops, but even so, his dominance of the market was such that it will probably never be equalled.

 What was truly remarkable about his popularity was that of the 170-plus novels he wrote, most were stand-alone pieces; he didn’t rely on the continuing series or the recurring character.
 He didn’t even stay within the same genre; his speciality was crime, but he also produced science fiction, comedy and adventure tales.
 His name alone was the attraction.

 An exception to this was Sanders of the River, a collection of short stories that first appeared in the Windsor magazine and that were published in book form in 1911.
 The character proved so successful that a further eleven volumes followed and, after Wallace’s death in 1932, the series was continued by Francis Gérard; there were also three movies to come, with Leslie Banks (1935) and then Richard Todd (1963-5) as Sanders.

 Wallace is not very widely read these days, and his name carries little weight, though the London Press Club does still give an Edgar Wallace Award for Fine Writing (recipients have included Alan Watkins, Hugh McIlvaney and Caitlin Moran).
-For the most part, the neglect of his work is no great loss.
-The crime stories, in particular, really aren’t very good at all, and certainly don’t fall into the category of Fine Writing.
+For the most part, the neglect of his work is no great loss – it doesn’t really fall into the category of Fine Writing.
 But, again, Sanders of the River is the exception: it’s well crafted, often very funny, and entirely fascinating.